wrapperband/FeathercoinWalletGuide/README.md

 ### Bitmessage

 Bitmessage is an open source fully encrypted peer to peer messaging system.
+Because it does not pass through a central server it is also harder to collect meta data.

-In order to pass order information privately a version can be set up to integrate with Feathercoin.
+In order to pass invoices or addresses privately, a version can be set up to integrate with Feathercoin.
+Currently Bitmessage acts as a plugin with MS Windows, invoice information can be passed straight through to an encrypted message.

-Install and run python bitmessagemain.py

-Currently, to operate on Linux systems you must download and compile pybitmessage and then copy that to your Feathercoin's run directory to activate Bitmessage.
+It is still worth considering using Bitmessage to send your public address keys, although that is mostly about privacy not extra security.

 https://github.com/cqtenq/PyBitmessage

-PyBitmessage can be run in deamon mode by adding this line to your keys.dat file under [bitmessagesettings]:

-   daemon = true

 ### Opennames DNS Service